JanetIkuenobe/JanetIkuenobe/README.md

 ### Hi there, I'm Janet Ikuenobe!
-- 👀 I’m interested in
-- 🌱 I’m currently learning
-- 💞 I'm looking forward
-- 📫 How to reach me

 <!---
 JanetIkuenobe/JanetIkuenobe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.